Explore Our School

 The cost of a camp day is $15.

 Music is an important part in the life of students at Trinity.
 Grades 1-4 participate in choir and in Grades 5-8 they may choose band, choir, or handbells.
-In grade four they are taught to read music using a recorder.

 The choral and instrumental groups participate mainly in two kinds of events: concerts and worship services.
 These are important events which allow students to display their God-given talents publicly and help their teachers/directors to evaluate both individual and group progress.